Accessibility Statement

 Weight

-Siberan cats are medium in size, but they have dense, thick coats that might add a pound.
-They typically weigh between 10 and 20 pounds, with females on the smaller side.
+Siberian cats are medium in size, but they have dense, thick coats that might add a pound and give them a barrel-shaped look.
+These big-boned cats typically weigh between 10 and 20 pounds, with females on the smaller side.
 Siberian cats are very active and playful; weight should not become an issue if they maintain a good diet and exercise routine.

 Length

 The Siberian cat ranges from 15 to 25 inches in length.
 Their tails are usually the same length as their bodies.
-This cat also has a uniquely long neck, accenting their graceful presence.
+The length of their tail aids in balance, especially when climbing or navigating narrow spaces.
+This cat also has a uniquely long neck, accenting their graceful presence, elegant stature, and incredible agility.

 Coat